Insulted. Belarus Worldwide Readings Project: Readings and Productions

 The project increasingly attracted scholarly, journalistic and historical interest as time went on.
 Conferences, seminars, webinars, in-class teaching, and public discussions were hosted or conducted by HowlRound.com; multiple public, professional discussions hosted by the Bratislava Theater Institute in Slovakia; an online debate and discussion titled Art as Political Gesture: a Czech and Slovak contribution to the Day of Solidarity with Belarus in the Czech Republic; the Shakespeare Frankfurt Webinar for the First Annual World Theatre Day Symposium (one of four segments was devoted to the Worldwide Readings Project); an Arts and Culture Policy class at UC Berkeley, Goldman School of Public Policy; a Roundtable discussion with the participation of Kureichik and Giulia Dossi, Italian translator of Insulted.
 Belarus, at a PhD Conference at Universita di Verona.
 An Italian-language film, Insultati.
 Bielorussia, directed by Caterina Shulha, premiered at the Trieste Film Festival on January 25, 2022.

 As of calculations done in April 2021, the readings had been performed by over 800 actors, and had reached over half a million spectators.

+The scope of the project was summed up in Valleri J. Robinson's book, Belarusian Theatre and the 2020 Pro-Democracy Protests: "The play Insulted.
+Belarus. and the Freedman and Kureichik’s Worldwide Reading Project generated a remarkable and powerful network of theatre artists and scholars who found unique ways to participate in the project.
+In addition to 30 translations, hundreds of live and digital readings, live performances, and film screenings, there were dozens of publications, numerous fundraising events, and a website (insultedbelarus.com) launched by Bryan Brown to ensure that events surrounding the 2020 presidential election in Belarus are not forgotten.
+The astonishing scale of the project mobilizing international artists, which grew yet again following the start of the Russian War against Ukraine, testifies to the power and potential of arts workers to work together to resist autocracy."

 A Second Play: Voices of the New Belarus

 In August 2021 Kureichik completed a follow-up play to Insulted.
 Belarus titled Voices of the New Belarus.
 This verbatim piece offered unedited voices of 16 individuals who had been arrested, tortured or murdered in the wake of the August 2020 revolution.
 (A production of the play in Legnice, Poland, featured an additional four characters at the request of the theater.)
 Kureichik explains: “I considered it important to record the crimes of the Lukashenko regime in documentary form.
 So that no one could say later that what was done to these people was someone’s imagination.”

 Aside from a short, explanatory introduction by Kureichik, all the texts in the play are drawn from public sources and include interviews, published letters, essays, public statements, or court documents.
-Fourteen voices are offered as monologues, two are combined in a dialogue.
-The cast of characters is:
+In the first version of the play 14 voices were offered as monologues, two were combined in a dialogue.
+The original cast of characters was: